Critical illness vs Income Protection: Which is best?

 • Online comparison sites are only able to provide you with a basic price and so are unable to give you a tailored recommendation based on your own circumstances.

 • The easiest way to understand whether income protection insurance or critical illness is right for you is to get free advice from an independent life insurance expert.
-Complete this short form* to request a callback at a time that suits you and get up to £100 cashback if you take out a policy.
+Complete this short form* to request a callback at a time that suits you and get up to £100 cashback if you buy a policy.

 Read on to learn the following: